vitaliiSmokov/lits_workshop/README.md

 # lits_workshop
-Workshop in lviv it school
+Workshop at the lviv it school